 For 2nd-year-students, a word about the last steps on the now almost completed path to alumni status.
 The respective university administrations have made different arrangements as to how the particularities of the term can be taken into account.
 Most of them allow for a later submission of the MA thesis.
 We are, of course, prepared to respect these regulations, even if it certainly does not seem be fair to everyone that different regulations should apply in a joint programme.
 However, we would like to point out the following: even before the pandemic, the completion of an extensive thesis at the end of the programme has already raised fears that deadlines will not be met.
 Nevertheless, most former students managed very well, and the few actually encountering insurmountable difficulties in accessing material and literature have applied successfully for a (relatively short) extension.
 We would encourage all those who are able to do so, to stick to the original timetable and deadlines.
 This will allow for on-time reviewing and be a precondition for issuing degrees at the foreseen moment in late summer.
 Our intention is to help as much as we can for you to receive the certificate at the earliest convenience, thus allowing you to apply to great job opportunities early on.
 It has become abundantly clear in recent months that the world needs more expertise for global configurations, and not less!
 Completing the Masters’ thesis by the end of July or in early August 2020, as well as completing and submitting the last remaining essays from this term’s classes, is the first, absolutely necessary step to ensure that the certificates can be issued in late September 2020.
 Given the travel restrictions, we are planning for this year to organize a decentralized graduation ceremony connected by the now well-known video programmes, so that we can maintain the feeling of belonging to the EMGS family.

 Please take care at times of “Lockerungen” (easing of lockdown regulations) and stay healthy,

-(Head of consortium)
+(Head of the EMGS Consortium)